metabarcoding/obitools4-doc/content/docs/principles/_index.md

 gctagctagctgtgatgtcgtagttgctgatgctagtgctagtcgtaaaaaat
 ```

-Using the {{< obi obiannotate >}} command, it is possible to edit these annotations,
-by adding some new ones, deleting some others, renaming keys or changing values.
+Using the {{< obi obiannotate >}} command, it is possible to edit these annotations, adding new ones, deleting others, renaming keys or changing values.

 > [!CAUTION]
 > You are free to add, edit and delete even the {{% obitools4 %}}
 > reserved keys to mimic the results of an {{% obitools4 %}} commands.
-But take
+But beware
-> care of the impact of such manually modified values.
-It is of better usage, to
+> of the impact of these manually modified values.
+It is best not to
-> not change reserved annotation keys.
+> modified reserved annotation keys.

 ## {{% obitools4 %}} and the taxonomic information